DigitalProductionExampleLibrary/ALab/docs/src/pages/gaussianSplat.md

 6. The result of that training produces the original .ply file

 ## Colour Workflows!
-We would like to train the ALab splat on acescg 32 bit exrs eventually.
+Eventually we would like to train the ALab splat on acescg 32 bit exrs.

 For the moment we have included SDR and HDR 8 bit png variants of the splat